Problem Set 1 - Due Tue, Sep 11 at 23:59

 How to turn in this Problem Set

-In both tasks you will take a screenshot of the output, which you will submit in addition to your code.
+In Task 3 you will take a screenshot of the output, which you will submit in addition to your code.
 Here are screenshot instructions.

 Submit your code (every student)